Mic92/sops-nix/README.md

   sops.secrets.example-key = {};
   # This is using ssh keys in the age format:
   sops.age.sshKeyPaths = [ "/etc/ssh/ssh_host_ed25519_key" ];
+  # This is using an age key that is expected to already be in the filesystem
+  sops.age.keyFile = "/var/lib/sops-nix/key.txt";
+  # This will generate a new key if the key specified above does not exist
+  sops.age.generateKey = true;
 }
 ```